brianmcn/Zelda1RandoTools/doc/use.md

 When your mouse is inside a dungeon map area, the location of that dungeon will be highlighted with crosshairs on the overworld map.
 When your mouse is inside the dungeon summary tab area, the location of all dungeons get a thick green highlight on the overworld map, to make it easy to see all dungeon locations at once.

-#### Doors
+#### <a id="main-dt-doors"></a> Doors

-Doors between rooms are simple, and have four states:
+Doors between rooms are simple, and have five states:

  - dark gray is unknown (default)
- - green (left click) is "can go" (used for most kinds of doors/shutters/bombholes/etc)
+ - green (left-click) is "can go" (used for most kinds of doors/shutters/bombholes/etc)
- - red (right click) is "cannot go" (e.g. unbombable wall)
+ - red (right-click) is "cannot go" (e.g. unbombable wall)
- - yellow (middle click) is "maybe" (you likely might use it for locked doors, or perhaps one-ways or shutters, up to you)
+ - yellow (middle-click) is a "maybe" (you might use it for locked doors, for example)
+ - purple (available via scroll-wheel/shift-click, which cycle thru all states) is also a "maybe" (you might use it for shutters, for example)

 Clicking a door with its existing-state-mouse-button (e.g. left-clicking a green door) toggles it back into unknown gray.